MicrosoftDocs/VBA-Docs/api/Access.Application.DLookup.md

      & Forms![Order Details]!ProductID)
 ```

- **Tips**
+> [!TIP]

-- Although you can use the  **DLookup** function to display a value from a field in a foreign table, it may be more efficient to create a query that contains the fields that you need from both tables and then to base your form or report on that query.
+> - Although you can use the  **DLookup** function to display a value from a field in a foreign table, it may be more efficient to create a query that contains the fields that you need from both tables and then to base your form or report on that query.

-- You can also use the Lookup Wizard to find values in a foreign table.
+> - You can also use the Lookup Wizard to find values in a foreign table.

  **Links provided by:**
 ![Community Member Icon](../images/8b9774c4-6c97-470e-b3a2-56d8f786444c.png) The[UtterAccess](https://www.utteraccess.com) community